dmkgll/dmkgll/_posts/2022-08-18-scammed-shitcoins.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/2v6rKsp6yJM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-The other day I came across this video for no reason at all (seriously why is YouTube promoting this to me?) and the term "DESO" (decentralized social media) sounded so ridiculous to me I had to watch.
-Putting aside the fact that the guys in the video have no idea what they are talking about and are obviously getting some kind of kickback to promote this crap, I was surprised by just how many comments the video seemed to have.
+The other day I came across this video for no reason at all (seriously why is YouTube promoting this to me?) and the term "DeSo" (decentralized social media) sounded so ridiculous to me I had to watch.
+Given the fact that the guys in the video have no idea what they are talking about and are obviously getting some kind of kickback to promote this crap, I was surprised by just how many comments the video seemed to have.